 - Disputes: If opponents do not agree on a match outcome, journal entries and any available video evidence will be reviewed by a staff member to determine the match outcome.

-- Technical Issues: If you experience significant technical issues, share this with your opponent.
-If both agree that it significantly impacted the outcome of a match, it will trigger a re-match of the current battle.
-The same Battle Party & lead Pokémon must be selected for the rematch, but your opponent decides whether you both may change the remaining two (2) Pokémon or not.
-If technical issues prevent successful battle for 10 minutes, or if competitors disagree on the issue, contact tournament staff for assistance.
+- Technical Issues: If you experience significant technical issues, share this with your opponent as soon as possible.
+If both agree that it significantly impacted the outcome of a match, it will trigger a rematch of the current battle.
+The same lead Pokémon must be selected for the rematch, but your opponent decides whether you both may change the remaining two (2) Pokémon or not.
+If technical issues prevent a successful battle for 10 minutes, or if Competitors disagree on the issue, contact Tournament Staff for assistance.

-- Professionalism: Competitors are expected to maintain courtesy towards opponents, tournament staff, and spectators.
-Harassment, aggression, intimidation, and other inappropriate behaviors should be reported to staff and can result in punitive action.
+- Professionalism: Competitors are expected to maintain courtesy towards Competitors, Tournament Officials, and Spectators.
+Harassment (sexual or otherwise), aggression, intimidation, and other inappropriate behaviors should be reported to staff and can result in punitive action.